msgcreationstamil/MSG-LEECH/readme.md

     instadl - Instagram Post/Reel/IGTV download
     setthumb - Set the thumbnail
     clearthumb - Clear the thumbnail
-    speedtest - Testing internet speed host
+    speedtest - Testing internet speed host💨
-    settings - Settings of the bot ⚠️ Admin Only pauseall - Pause all torrents⚠️ Admin Only resumeall - Resume all torrents⚠️ Admin Only purge - Delete all torrents ⚠️ Admin Only getlogs - Get the robot logs ⚠️ Admin Only
+    settings - Settings of the bot⚠️Admin Only pauseall - Pause all torrents⚠️Admin Only
+    resumeall - Resume all torrents⚠️Admin Only
+    purge - Delete all torrents⚠️Admin Only
+    getlogs - Get the robot logs⚠️Admin Only

 # Credits